 In the kitchen:

 Cooking oils, fats and grease congeal and can clog your pipes, so keep them out of your sink.
-Instead, collect cooled oils in an empty milk jug or 2-liter bottle and dispose of with the rest of your garbage.
+Instead, collect cooled oils in an empty milk jug or 2-liter bottle and dispose of them with the rest of your garbage.

 Flush your garbage disposal with cold water for 10-15 seconds before and after use.
-Be sure it is running before you add food waste and do not put carrots, celery, turkey skin, pasta, rice, bones or coffee grounds in there.
+Be sure it is running before you add food waste and do not put carrots, celery, turkey skin, pasta, rice, bones, or coffee grounds in there.